Transmission electron microscopy: Sample preparation

 Sample preparation in TEM can be a complex procedure.
-TEM specimens should be less than 100 nanometers thick for a conventional TEM.
+TEM specimens should be less than 100 nanometres thick for a conventional TEM.
 Unlike neutron or X-ray radiation the electrons in the beam interact readily with the sample, an effect that increases roughly with atomic number squared (Z2).
-High quality samples will have a thickness that is comparable to the mean free path of the electrons that travel through the samples, which may be only a few tens of nanometers.
+High quality samples will have a thickness that is comparable to the mean free path of the electrons that travel through the samples, which may be only a few tens of nanometres.
 Preparation of TEM specimens is specific to the material under analysis and the type of information to be obtained from the specimen.

 Materials that have dimensions small enough to be electron transparent, such as powdered substances, small organisms, viruses, or nanotubes, can be quickly prepared by the deposition of a dilute sample containing the specimen onto films on support grids.
 Biological specimens may be embedded in resin to withstand the high vacuum in the sample chamber and to enable cutting tissue into electron transparent thin sections.
 The biological sample can be stained using either a negative staining material such as uranyl acetate for bacteria and viruses, or, in the case of embedded sections, the specimen may be stained with heavy metals, including osmium tetroxide.
 Alternately samples may be held at liquid nitrogen temperatures after embedding in vitreous ice.
 In material science and metallurgy the specimens can usually withstand the high vacuum, but still must be prepared as a thin foil, or etched so some portion of the specimen is thin enough for the beam to penetrate.
 Constraints on the thickness of the material may be limited by the scattering cross-section of the atoms from which the material is comprised.

 Tissue sectioning

+Before sectioning, biological tissue is often embedded in an epoxy resin block and first trimmed using a razor blade into a trapezoidal block face.
+Thick sections are then cut from the block face.
+The thick sections are crudely stained with toluidine blue and examined for specimen and block orientation before thin sectioning.

-Biological tissue is often embedded in a resin block then thinned to less than 100 nm on an ultramicrotome.
+Biological tissue is then thinned to less than 100 nm on an ultramicrotome.
 The resin block is fractured as it passes over a glass or diamond knife edge.
 This method is used to obtain thin, minimally deformed samples that allow for the observation of tissue ultrastructure.
 Inorganic samples, such as aluminium, may also be embedded in resins and ultrathin sectioned in this way, using either coated glass, sapphire or larger angle diamond knives.
 To prevent charge build-up at the sample surface when viewing in the TEM, tissue samples need to be coated with a thin layer of conducting material, such as carbon.